ankitmahotla/DApp/README.md

 VITE_FIREBASE_MESSAGING_SENDER_ID=377083472023
 VITE_FIREBASE_APP_ID=1:377083472023:web:baf0f5d0afce9b95e521d2
 VITE_FIREBASE_MEASUREMENT_ID=G-MJDBM08BMV
-Make a new .env file in the root of your directory and paste the above mentioned variables in it.
-4. In your terminal type: "npm run dev", your vite app will start running on localhost.
+5. In your terminal type: "npm run dev", your vite app will start running on localhost.

 **Features of the Project:**
 1. The application is fully mobile responsive and accesible.